 - To deepen the understanding between the peoples of the US and the EU through an extensive outreach program to K-12 educators and students, businesses, government leaders, the media, and the general public.

-The European Union Center is a unit within Illinois International Programs at Illinois.
+The European Union Center is a unit within Illinois International Programs at Illinois and is a Jean Monnet Center of Excellence.

 The European Union Center programs are funded in part by the US Department of Education Title VI grants.